Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Convergence and Gibbs-Markov property

 \begin{proposition} Suppose that $D$ and~$D^n$ satisfy \eqref{E:3.1} and let~$r_N$ be such that $r_N\to\infty$ with $r_N/N\to0$.
 Then for any continuous function $f\colon\overline D\times\R\to[0,\infty)$ with compact support,

 Here the second expectation is over~$\eta_{N,r}^{D^n}$ and~$\Phi^{D,D^n}$, regarded as independent. \end{proposition}

-We defer the proof temporarily, as it will require a lot of technical steps, and instead demonstrate how this can be used to establish Theorems~\ref{thm:1} and~\ref{thm:2}.
+We postpone the proof temporarily as it will require a lot of technical steps, and instead demonstrate how this can be used to establish Theorems~\ref{thm:1} and~\ref{thm:2}.
 For that we need to prove:

 \begin{proposition} Suppose that $D$ and~$D^n$ satisfy \eqref{E:3.1} and that, for each~$n\ge1$, there is an a.s.\ finite random Borel measure $Z^{D^n}$ on~$D^n$ such that, for any $r'_N\to\infty$ with $r_N'/N\to0$,